 My name is Chris Moorhouse (aka Bracken, when at Forest School) and I have been working at Colliers Green since 2006 as a Higher-Level Teaching Assistant alongside Class 3 and Class 4 teachers.
 Prior to this, I spent 5 happy years at Benenden Primary school where I worked in Early Years and Key Stage 1, so I therefore have experience across a wide range of year groups.

-Outside of school, I enjoy spending time with my family: Ellie, my beautiful (but elderly and smelly) golden retriever, husband and two grown up daughters (who have now flown the nest-although one lives nearby and is a frequent visitor as she like to make use of the free ‘doggy day care’ facilities for her mad cocker spaniel and raid the fridge on a regular basis).
+Outside of school, I enjoy spending time with my family: Lottie, my beautiful golden retriever, husband and two grown up daughters (who have now flown the nest-although one lives nearby and is a frequent visitor as she likes to make use of the free ‘doggy day care’ facilities for her mad cocker spaniel and raid the fridge on a regular basis).
 We live just outside Cranbrook and feel very lucky to live in such a beautiful part of the country.

 I am Imogen Barstow and I have been working at Colliers Green since January 2015.
 I'm a bit of a chameleon - On Thursdays I'm known as 'Mrs B' and you'll find me in Class 4 or singing (and possibly dancing) in assembly or with the choir.
 However, on Fridays I'm in the woods at Forest School and go by the name of Foxglove!

 Following a History of Art degree at Edinburgh University, I worked in a marketing agency for a couple of years before embarking on a PGCE at the Institute of Education in London.Since 2003, I have taught across all the key stages and love the awe and wonder of them all!
 I love working with children - their enthusiasm, curiosity and creativity is infectious and no day is the same.
 I feel very lucky to be part of their learning journey and to be witness or supporter to those sunbeam moments when a problem becomes a goal and then an achievement.